 The Diversity, Equity, and Inclusion Committee shall be responsible for facilitating the development of programs and activities that:

-promote the entry into and the retention of women and underrepresented groups in the CAS Society;
+promote the entry and retention of women, underrepresented groups, and early career professions in the CAS Society;

 promote the use of best practices for diversity, equity, and inclusion in leadership, engagement and communications